jonassibbesen/vgrna-project-paper/README.md

-# vgrna-project-paper
-Scripts and data used in the vgrna project paper
+Bash scripts and data used to generate the results shown in pantranscriptomic paper